heatherstock/CV/README.md

 ***
 [Skills](#skills) | [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests)

 I am passionate about learning, which has led me to a career as a full stack software engineer.
-I have 10 months experience working with Javascript, the MERN stack and microservices at EdTech company Tes Global.
+I have 10 months experience working with Javascript, the MERN stack, microservices and AMQP at EdTech company Tes Global.

 After graduating with a degree in Chemistry, I was awarded a scholarship from the Confucius Institute to study Basic Mandarin in China, after which I decided to pursue life as a SCUBA diving instructor in the Philippines.
 This led me to the decision to become a teacher and was awarded a teacher training scholarship from the Royal Society of Chemistry, but my thirst for learning was often overshadowed by the demands on time being a teacher involves.